fvilardi/Project1/README.md

-# Code for entities I worked on from project Trainsquare
+# Code samples from projects I have worked on